Vocations

 Discernment in Action

-- We look for members who are committed to the unique charism of the Order especially as it relates to the Anglo-Catholic and Emergent movement.
+We look for members who are committed to the unique charism of the Order especially as it relates to the Anglo-Catholic and Emergent movement.
 We look for dedication and resilience in those who might be in remote locations.
 We know, some of us firsthand, how difficult it is to live in remote locations away from Sisters and Brothers and we know how challenging continuing a vocation can be in such circumstances.
-Commitment

-- The Order does NOT operate independent of the Body of Christ, and as such supports and is responsible for serving the People of God within the Anglican Free Communion International.
+While ecumenism is incredibly important, the Order does NOT operate independent of our Body of Christ, the Anglican Free Communion International, and as such supports and is responsible for serving the People of God within the Anglican Free Communion International.
 Once we’ve gotten to know you, ALL applications for Holy Orders are made through the Anglican Free Communion International.
-The AFCI

-- We look for a good fit between the applicant and the Order/Church, so that a long-term and productive relationship can be assured.
+We look for a good fit between the applicant and the Order/Church, so that a long-term and productive relationship can be assured.
 Before you make application we need to hear from you.
 The application process itself actually begins with prayer and careful discernment and with contacting either a representative near you or our Servant General through our Contact Page.
 We will NOT accept applicants if we don’t know who you are or have never spoken with you.
-Good Fit

 Requirements